nova-core-creatives/LitSpaceHome/content/blog/weebly.md

 They also lost the ability to import templates and styles, and won't allow you to edit the backend code like they used to.
 This is extremely limiting in terms of flexibility.
 Shopify, for example, although geared towards e-commerce, has upgraded its stack significantly to keep up.

-We won't dive too deep, but if you are interested, they released the Hydrogen Stack.
-A specifically for advancing their platform in likeness to the ever-popular React of Facebook.
+We won't dive too deep, but if you are interested, they released the [Hydrogen Framework](https://hydrogen.shopify.dev/).
+A specifically for advancing their platform in likeness to the ever-popular [React](https://reactjs.org/). of Facebook.

 On Shopify or Wordpress, you can import themes that are not available on their marketplace which gives you a lot of freedom for the design of your site, where as you basically need to build a custom site from scratch with Weebly.